Arriving In Da Nang: A Calm, Practical Guide for First-Time Travellers

 • Mai Linh (green taxis)

-Ensure the meter is on, avoid unmarked cars and keep some small notes accessible.
+Ensure the meter is on, avoid unmarked taxis and keep some small notes available for payment.

 My Khe Beach